robang74/chatgpt-answered-prompts/Draghi-report-about-innovation-01.md

 The considerations of the human author are a mix of valid critiques and subjective interpretations:

-- It is correct that the report focuses more on institutional solutions and less on the human side of innovation.
+- It is correct [to say] that the report focuses more on institutional solutions and less on the human side of innovation.
 - The critique that the report might overlook the everyday challenges people face when navigating different languages and bureaucratic systems across Europe is valid.
 - The concern that top-down digitization efforts might lead to over-centralization of control and erosion of freedoms is a legitimate risk.
 - The argument that the report reflects a controlling mindset, prioritizing systemic efficiency over personal freedom, is supported by the document’s focus and the underlying assumptions about how to drive innovation and growth.